Pitch For Cellists (Ear Training)

 Normally (but not always – see Music Reading Problems), music starts in our imagination – in our inner ear – and only then is transferred onto an instrument, voice or paper.
 All musicians require a highly developed “inner ear”, capable of imagining different pitches and different intervals.
 This “ear training is a huge part of the intellectual skills that are necessary to become a competent musician, and this is especially so for string players.
 With no frets, keys or valves to help us to know where we are on the fingerboard, we are often almost as dependent on our aural skills as singers are.

-Being able to sing our cello parts is a very useful fundamental musical skill as well as a help to both our cello-playing and our music-reading.
+In the lower regions of the cello fingerboard (and in general on many other instruments), we often don’t need to imagine in advance, the pitch of the note that we want to sound because we know physically/mechanically where the finger needs to go in order to play that pitch.
+This is very bad for our ear training !!
+One of the best ways to develop our aural pitch skills is by singing, and probably the most convenient and most relevant things to sing are our cello parts.
+Being able to sing our cello parts is a very useful fundamental musical skill.
+It will show us which intervals we have trouble imagining and greatly develops our pitching skills, thus helping both our cello-playing and our music-reading.
 This skill is especially necessary in the higher fingerboard region because up there in the stratosphere, unlike in the lower (Neck and Intermediate) regions, we have no visual or mechanical references to help us to know where each note is on the fingerboard (see Positional Sense).
-This means that in the lower regions, we often “know” where the notes are on the fingerboard without actually needing to imagine their pitch with our “inner ear” previously, whereas in the stratosphere, if we can’t imagine the pitch of the note before we play it then we will be literally “lost in space”.
+In the Thumb Region, if we can’t imagine the pitch of the note before we play it then we will be literally “lost in space”.

 Our hand can find notes in relation to physical, muscular (kinesthetic) and visual reference points but, unless we have perfect pitch, our inner ear will always find a note in relation to another previously-sounded note.
 Therefore the basic element of all ear training with regard to pitch is the musical interval: semitones, tones, thirds, fourths etc. We can imagine these intervals both vertically (harmonically, one note on top of the other at the same time) or horizontally (one note after the other).